jackmizell12/Mnemonic-Similarity-Task-Online/README.md

 However, the question still remains as to how performance in this online setting directly compares to performance in lab-based variants.
 Overall accuracy with both "Old" and "New" stimuli types from our study followed closely in line with lab-based studies.
 However, this is not the case with the Similar trials where in this online variant we have found that both age groups are performing better than what has been shown in lab-based studies, specifically noticeable for older adults.

 Qualitatively, we found a smaller effect size for age-based LDI differences than has been found within in-person studies.
 There could be several reasons for this.
 One is that this could be related to the difference in sample sizes across these studies, with the in-person studies typically having half or less than the current study's sample in each age group.
 This could lead to inflated effect sizes.
 There could also be differences in this older adult's groups comfort with technology compared to in-person samples, as well as differences in motivation that differentially impact their motivation for the more difficult similar trials.
 There is also the question of whether we can capture meaningful individual differences with the MST-O, which will require testing the same individuals over multiple time points.
 These are all important considerations and experiments addressing these issues will be important future directions for this line of research.

--   Small initial sample, need for larger set to say anything definitive, but have been able to show replications of published studies using the MST-O.

--   Show close replications (perhaps run simulations based on previously published data to directly compare effects to the Online version).

--   The need for larger samples in aging and cognition research, neuropsychology, and how online behavioral testing may be a rather effective method for doing this.

--   Test-Retest reliability?

--   Talk about running the different versions online, or running this in samples with full neuropsych already done.

--   Limitation of this study is lack of other neuropsych measures.Â

-## Supplementary Analyses

-For the following analyses we removed all individual participants who showed response patterns in line with previous lab-based studies, including those who never or almost never clicked Old for a response, in line with misunderstanding the task.
-The effects all hold from the main analyses.